marinasundstrom/yourbrand_new_old/docs/development/getting-started.md

 * C# Dev Kit - for the best dev experience (Solution Explorer, Test Explorer, debugging)
 * C# IntelliCode

-Install the extensions manually or by running ``install-vscode-extensions.sh``.
+Install the extensions manually, or by running ``install-vscode-extensions.sh``.

-This is a "nice to have" that will be installed by the script:
+This is a "nice to have" that will be installed by running the script:

 **Restore Terminals** will make it easier for you to start up all services locally by automatically creating a terminal window for each of them.

 ## Run dependencies in Docker

-To start the database and other [dependencies](services.md), run this:
+To start the database and other [dependencies](/docs/services.md), run this:

 ```
 docker compose -f docker-compose.deps.yml up -d